Gladiator Training Q&A

 5. How long is the Gladiator class?

-Answer: The Gladiator program consists of a 40 hour class with the continuation of more advanced training in the future.
+The Gladiator program consists of a free forty hour class with the continuation of more advanced training through our apprenticeship program.

 6. When are the classes available?